 Aside from height, there aren’t many ceiling attributes most people discuss, simply because most ceilings generally fade into the background against other, more noticeable home features.
-Nevertheless, there are many beautiful ceiling design options available for your Atlanta, GA, home remodel, and we’d like to take you through a tour of six of our favorites.
+Nevertheless, there are many beautiful ceiling design options available for your Atlanta home remodel, and we’d like to take you through a tour of six of our favorites.

 Exposed beams, whether structurally integral or purely decorative, add a sense of height to your ceilings, an old-world charm, and a biophilic warmth.
 As shown below, aged-wood beams can also add visual cohesion when installed in rooms that feature restored hardwood floors.
 If hardwood beams are too heavy or cost-prohibitive, check out these elegant faux beam solutions.